anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 Validators must not vote to include events that have not met the required number of confirmations.
 Votes on unconfirmed events will eventually time out in storage, unless the number of confirmations was only off by a few block heights in Ethereum.
-Assuming that an honest quorum of validators is operating Namada, only confirmed events will eventually become `seen`.
+Assuming that an honest majority of validators is operating Namada, only confirmed events will eventually become `seen`.

 ## Vote extension protocol transactions
 A batch of Ethereum events $E$ newly confirmed at some block height $H$